 Japchae is a Korean dish gaining popularity in America, but still isn’t as beginner friendly as short ribs and rice.
 I have a suspicion that glass noodles, even just the name, can be different if you’re not used to it.
 Trust me though.
 This is something worth trying, both eating and making.
 Nothing will make you feel more victorious than when you finally put all these colors of the rainbow together and chew down salty-sweet goodness that many of us know and love.

 If you are going to a holiday dinner party or are hosting guests, this makes for a great winter meal.
-Don’t forget to submit your own recipe’s to Seattle Goodwill’s Holiday Baking Contest.
-You can win a number of great prizes, and when you shop for cookware at Goodwill, you are helping provide job training and education services for those in need.
+When you shop for cookware at Goodwill, you are helping provide job training and education services for those in need.

 Japchae Korean Glass Noodles 잡채